ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 # Remote Attestation Interaction Model

-This section defines the information elements that have to be conveyed via a protocol, enabling the conveyance of evidence between Verifier and Attestor, as well as the interaction model for a generic challange-response scheme.
+This section defines the information elements that have to be conveyed via a protocol, enabling the conveyance of evidence between Verifier and Attestor, as well as the interaction model for a generic challenge-response scheme.

 ## Information Elements